Meet the Team

 Evelyn Farkas

 Evelyn Farkas was an undergraduate research assistant with the Reading Research Lab from 2021 to 2024.
 She recently received her Bachelor degree in both neuroscience and journalism from Georgia State University, as she is passionate about the intersection of science, medicine, and communication.
 Her current research interests include the comorbidity of psychological disorders such as anxiety and depression in developmental dyslexia, and more broadly, the potential of noninvasive neuromodulation in their treatment.
-She was recently accepted to an MD/PhD program for the fall of 2024.
+She was recently accepted to an MD/PhD program at University of Georgia for the fall of 2024.
 In her free time, she enjoys singing in choir, going on hikes, and watersports on the lake

 Evie Bledniak